Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Introduction

 with $\Lambda_{\KG}$ defined in \eqref{def:Lambda2}.
 In this case we prove the lower bound (see \eqref{maxii})

 for almost any value of the mass $m$ in the interval $[1,2]$ and where $\beta$ is any real number in the open interval $(3,4)$.
 The second factor in the r.h.s. of the above inequality represents a loss of derivatives when dividing by the quantity \eqref{fuffettaKG} which may be transformed in a loss of length of the lifespan through partition of frequencies.
-This is an extra difficulty, compared with the \eqref{NLS} case, which makes the problem challenging already in a semi-linear setting.
-The novelty in \eqref{NR-KG} is that $\beta$ does not depend on the dimension $d$.
-This is why we can improve the result of \cite{Delort-Tori}.
+This is an extra difficulty, compared with the \eqref{NLS} case ({for which lower bounds without loss have been proved in \cite{FaouGreNek}}), which makes the problem challenging already in a semi-linear setting.
+The estimate \eqref{NR-KG} with $\beta\in (3,4)$ has been already obtained in \cite{fang}.
+We provide here a different and simpler proof, in the particular case of four waves interaction, which does not use the theory of sub-analytic functions.
 We also quote \cite{BFG} where Bernier-Faou-Gr\'ebert use a control of the small divisors involving only the largest index (and not ${\max}_2$ as in \eqref{NR-KG}).
-They obtained, in the semi-linear case, the control of the Sobolev norm as in \eqref{tesiKG}, with $\mathtt{a}$ arbitrary large, but assuming that the initial datum satisfies $\|\psi_0\|_{H^{s'+1/2}}+\|\psi_1\|_{H^{s'-1/2}}<c_0\e\,$ for some $s'\equiv s'(\mathtt{a})> s$, i.e. allowing a loss of regularity.
+They obtained, in the semi-linear case, the control of the Sobolev norm for a time $T\sim \e^{-\mathtt{a}}$, with $\mathtt{a}$ arbitrary large, but assuming that the initial datum satisfies $\|\psi_0\|_{H^{s'+1/2}}+\|\psi_1\|_{H^{s'-1/2}}<c_0\e\,$ for some $s'\equiv s'(\mathtt{a})> s$, i.e. allowing a loss of regularity.

-We notice that also in the \eqref{KG} case we are not able to deal with the interesting case of cubic quasi-linear term.

 {\bf Ideas of the proof.} In our proof we shall use a \emph{quasi-linear normal forms/modified energies} approach, this seems to be the only successful one in order to improve the time of existence implied by the local theory.
 We recall, indeed, that on $\T^d$ the dispersive character of the solutions is absent.
 Moreover, the lack of conservation laws and the quasi-linear nature of the equation prevent the use of \emph{semi-linear} techniques as done by Bambusi-Gr\'ebert \cite{BG} and Bambusi-Delort-Gr\'ebert-Szeftel \cite{BDGS}.